mariuszpatek/code-addict/content/posts/semantic-kernel-introduction.md

 Both parameters work together to improve text quality and diversity, with frequency penalty preventing excessive repetition and presence penalty promoting vocabulary variety.

 ### Stop Sequences
-**StopSequences** defines specific strings that will cause the model to stop generating text when encountered:
+**Stop Sequences** define specific strings that will cause the model to stop generating text when encountered:
 - **Use cases**: Control output format, prevent unwanted content, or stop at specific markers
 - **Examples**: `["\n", "###", "END"]` - stops at newlines, headers, or END marker